Home

 Finishing the Floor of the Pot

 This is one of the wheel techniques that is often neglected.
-A well formed floor, however, can create dramatic results for your pot.
+It's important, though, because a well-formed floor can create dramatic results for your pot.

 1) The Right Depth: